Home

 More than 3600 individuals have been excavated from the La Brea Tar Pits in Los Angeles, California.
 It was the most common carnivorous found there.

-The legs of this "Big bad" wolf were significantly shorter than a Gray Wolf and the teeth were more massive.
-They may have been used to crush bones.
+The legs of this "Big bad" wolf were significantly shorter than a Gray Wolf, but the head and teeth were more massive.
+This stocky predator's teeth may have been used to crush bones.

 Dire Wolf Jaw Fossil